MapleFrogStudio/questdb_python/README.md

 ![QuestDB Web Console](https://github.com/MapleFrogStudio/questdb_python/blob/main/images/questdbconsole.png "QuestDB Web Console")

 # Create the target database
-To store minute price data, we want a structured time series database that will prevent duplicate entries for a datetime+symbol.
+To store minute price data, we want a structured time series database that will prevent duplicate entries for a datetime+ticker.
 In the web console, run the following SQL Script
 ```
 CREATE TABLE 'minute' (